yetulaxman/linux-2/_tutorials/07-rstudio_datascience.md

 plot(ir.pca, type = "l")
 ```

-## Install an R package called "ggplot2" in rstudio using the following command:
+## Install an R package called "ggplot2" in rstudio

+More often we need to install some R packages in rstudio to perform our analysis.
+Let's try to install ggplot2 package here as an example.
 ```
+# On Rstudio GUI use the following command
 install.packages("ggplot2", type = "source")
+or
+# commandline approach
+docker exec -it <CID> bash and us the following command R -e  'install.packages("ggplot2", type = "source")'
 ```